allegheny-college-cmpsc-529-fall-2023/course-materials/README.md

 * Email: dluman@allegheny.edu
 * Telephone: `+1 814 332 2136`
 * Office: Alden Hall, 112 (next to the copier)

+### Note

+The role of the course instructor in an internship course necessarily differs form a traditional class setting.
+Namely, this difference arises in what the instructor knows; you cannot assume that the instructor has any specific knowledge of a given project's finer, nuanced details.
+Not privy to all of the conversations and working hours that students put into these projects, an instructor in this kind of course has value, but _may not have all (or any) of the "answers"_.
+Much of your work will be dedicated to establishing habits that will serve you in a professional context.
+This includes asking project teams those questions traditionally reserved for instructors.

+Instructors _can_, however, serve as a kind of professional mentor -- helping students decide how to phrase a question or figuring out what they might need to ask.

 ### Office hours